Fraternity: University and college fraternities

 Since at least the 1940s, fraternities have received increased scrutiny in the United States from incidents of hazing or racism that have received national attention, and on some campuses, such as Florida State, the organizations have been temporarily banned while administrators and national fraternities adjust to resolve these shared challenges.

 In Germany the German Student Corps are the oldest academic fraternities.
 Twenty-eight were founded in the 18th century and two of them still exist.
 Most of their traditions have not changed much for the past two centuries.
 These traditions include academic fencing duels with sharp blades while wearing only eye and neck protection, or regular hunting events, as can be seen in examples such as Corps Hubertia Freiburg, Corps Palatia Munich, Corps Rhenania Heidelberg or Corps Bavaria Munich.

 At Swedish universities, especially those of Uppsala and Lund, students have organized in student nations since the 16th century.
-These organizations are open to all students who wish to join.
+Generally, these organizations are open to all students who wish to join.
 Parallel to the nations, both Uppsala and Lund play host to a large number of university-related secret societies, for both students and older academics.

 There are thriving collegiate fraternity systems in Puerto Rico and in the Philippines.

+While traditionally there were not Greek-lettered fraternities and sororities in the United Kingdom, there has been varied attempts to do so, resulting in the modern surge we can see today in professional fraternities across the UK's top universities.
+The first recorded instance was in 2001, where Alpha Kappa Psi joined the University of Manchester (at the time, University of Manchester Institute of Science and Technology and Victoria University of Manchester - later merging to form the University we know today) and Manchester Metropolitan University.
+Other fraternities have since tried, such as Zeta Psi (2008), Alpha Epsilon Pi (2011), Zeta Beta Tau (2011), but were unable to maintain a substantial footprint, likely because of cultural differences affecting success of Social fraternities in particular where professional fraternities were able to thrive.
+Today, there are chapters of Alpha Kappa Psi and Theta Tau, both Professional Co-Ed Fraternities, at various UK universities, namely both the university both were original to, University of Manchester.